nitkhackathon2024/Srinivas_Institute_of_Technology-Team_Dhrishti/README.md

 ## Srinivas Institute of Technology - Team Dhrishti
-Khyathi \n
+Khyathi |
-Ghansyam A
+ Ghansyam A |
  Sangeerth S
 ## Problem Statement
 Provide description of which Theme and Problem statement you are attempting